FAQs:

 Why Plan?

-Originally constructed in 1941, the 80-year old Veterans Parkway (I-55 Bus./Old U.S. Route 66) has grown from a 4-lane by-pass to a major arterial with 6-12 lanes, carrying the highest traffic volume of any road in the Bloomington-Normal twin-city metro area with little regard for alternate modes of mobility like public transit, walking and bicycling, which presents many challenges.
+Built in 1941, the 84-year-old Veterans Parkway (I-55 Bus./Old U.S. Route 66) has grown from a 4-lane bypass to a major arterial with 6 to12 lanes, carrying the highest traffic volume of any road in the Bloomington-Normal metro area.
+Today’s Veterans Parkway makes little provision for alternate mobility options, such as public transit, walking and bicycling, creating many challenges for users.
 In a corridor that combines substantial local employment, heavy commercial uses, residential areas, large corporate campuses, industrial facilities, and a persistent crash history, action is urgently needed.